panther-labs/panther/docs/gitbook/tutorials/s3-monitoring-fundamentals.md

 ### Insecure Access

-If bucket data is accessed with SSL, there is a potential for an attacker to intercept the traffic in plaintext to get to your sensitive data.
+If bucket data was accessed without SSL, there's potential it was an attacker intercepting the traffic in plaintext to get to your sensitive data.
 The rule below will detect if any such connections occurred within your buckets:

 ```python
 def rule(event):